deannabosschert/functional-programming/README.md

 ## 📋 Concept
 _What does your app do, what is the goal? (passing butter)_
 Conceptvragen zijn hierboven al uitgewerkt; zodra de app 'klaar' is zal ik hier onder 'concept' van begin tot eind beschrijven wat de gebruiker specifiek op mijn site kan doen.
 Zal ook in het Engels uitgeschreven worden.

+For more information about the concept, see the [wiki page](https://github.com/deannabosschert/functional-programming/wiki/Concept) (in Dutch).

 ## ⚙️ Installation
 Clone this repository to your own device: